RealGP/rgp.github.io/_patients/diabetes1-keith-christine.md

 ---
 category: Type 2 diabetes mellitus
 title: Shared decision options audio.
 Dr Keith Birrell with Christine who wants to understand what she should do about her type 2 diabetes
-description: Listen to Dr Keith Birrell guiding Christine to make informed decisions to about how to manage her type 2 diabetes
+description: Listen to Dr Keith Birrell guiding Christine to make informed decisions about how to manage her type 2 diabetes
 audio: /assets/audio/Christine - Diabetes Options - MQ.mp3
 article:
 www: